yousty/event_store_client/docs/reading_events.md

 ### direction

 As well as being able to read a stream forwards you can also go backwards.
-This can be achieved by providing `:direction` option:
+This can be achieved by providing the `:direction` option:

 ```ruby
 EventStoreClient.client.read('some-stream', options: { direction: 'Backwards', from_revision: :end })